signature-opensource/CK-Globalization/CK.Globalization/README.md

   they may be merged.
 - `SameResNameWithDifferentFormat` when the same resource name identifies different CodeString formats.
   This is bad and should be corrected.

+## Future
+A static Code Analyzer should discover CodeString and generate a resource file that contains the CodeString source location, the format string and its hash.
+A CKSetup component could then detect `AutomaticResourceNamesCanUseExistingResName`, `ResourceNamesCanBeMerged` and `SameResNameWithDifferentFormat` when compiling the final application and a new `TranslationUselessResource` could then be immediately emitted when setting a translation cache.